paper-engineer/real-estate-updates/docs/_posts/2026-02-07-tk1-project-info.md

 Settlement: Wednesday 18 Feb

-Rented house1: TBC
+Rented house1: TBC est. May (plumber delays, ugh)

-Contract on house2 signed: Sun 22 Feb (docusign + enthusiastic salespeople = weekend work)
+~~Contract on house2 signed: Sun 22 Feb (docusign + enthusiastic salespeople = weekend work) ~~

+Contract on new house2 signed: Sun 12 Apr (I actually received it on Thu 9 Apr, but they acknowledged it immediately, so.)

-BC in: TBC
+BC in: TBC est. end Apr

+BC rec'd: TBC hopefully not too long!

-House arrival on site: TBC
+House arrival on site: planned for weekend of 31 May

+On piles: either immediately after BC rec'd or immediately after arrival

 CCC applied: TBC